 Both ™ and ® are symbols used to identify trademark usage.
 They’re similar, but different…so here’s exactly how you’ll want to use them as you grow your brand online.

 Unregistered Trademark Symbol

-™ identifies a trademark that is *not* federally registered with the USPTO.
-If you have yet to protect your brand & secure your federal trademark rights, you can begin using the ™ symbol to put others on notice of your trademark usage.
+The trademark symbol ™ identifies a trademark that is *not* federally registered with the United States Patent and Trademark Office (USPTO).
+If you have yet to secure your federal trademark rights, you can still begin using the ™ symbol to put others on notice of your trademark usage.

 - The PAUSE Method™ for your signature methodology

 - Wake Up & Slay™ for the name of your podcast

 Using ™ gives your peers or competitors a basic level of awareness, but this next symbol truly makes things official…

 The trademark symbol ® is the federal trademark registration symbol.
 This denotes the fact that your trademark *has* been registered with the USPTO.
 (Remember: R is for registered).